 - Biodiesel and bio-petrol from forestry waste

-Locally produced HVO from forestry waste is already available at more than 30% of all petrol stations, at up to 50% of the diesel, but production needs to be scaled up
+Locally produced HVO from forestry waste is already available at more than 30% of all petrol stations, at up to 50% of the diesel, but production needs to be scaled up.

 - Renewable energy taxation

 Sweden should implement a new tax regime which is firmly based on CO2e gains, so that renewable energy is neither tax free nor has the same tax as fossil fuels.
-This is partially an on going EU-Sweden negotiation.
+This is partially an ongoing EU-Sweden negotiation.

 - Public acceptance

-While almost everyone supports the target in principle, in practice little can be done in terms of changing incentives without a public outcry, which is why there is still a need to work with the public acceptance of target fulfilment.
+While almost everyone supports the target in principle, in practice little can be done in terms of changing incentives without a public outcry, which is why there is still a need to work with the public acceptance of target fulfillment.

-Multi-stakeholder partnerships such as the 2030-secretariat, with partners such as 36 municipalities, vehicle manufacturers such as Nissan, Hyundai and Scania, energy companies such as Vattenfall and E.On, fuel producers such as Preem and St1, trade organizations and NGOs such as the Green Motorists, are key to reaching these targets in a timely and cost-effective way.
+Multi-stakeholder partnerships such as the 2030 secretariat, with partners such as 36 municipalities, vehicle manufacturers such as Nissan, Hyundai and Scania, energy companies such as Vattenfall and E.On, fuel producers such as Preem and St1, trade organizations and NGOs such as the Green Motorists, are key to reaching these targets in a timely and cost-effective way.